weigcdsb/COM_POISSON/README.md

 # COM_POISSON

-## Alert: there's a bug, wait for fixing...
  adaptive filtering for com-poisson

 The derivation includes 2 files: 1) a initial version & 2) a more meaniful, compact version (matrix form)